DidierRLopes/my-website/my-website/blog/2022-10-15-stop-doing-your-cv-in-word-or-latex.md

 ![image](https://github.com/Meg1211/my-website/assets/88618738/d98a8384-4230-42d8-8ea3-0d43e0199735)

-EDIT: The reader should be aware that nowadays a properly formatted resume is still critical when added to a job board.
+**EDIT:** The reader should be aware that nowadays a properly formatted resume is still critical when added to a job board.
 This is because automated resume readers expect a certain format in order to recommend candidates to companies and vice-versa.

-Thanks for bringing this up William Allcock!

 Hope you enjoyed this post.
 As always, any feedback welcome! 🙏